Are you a writer looking for a new laptop?

 A laptop with great battery life is crucial for writers who want to work on the go.

-Make sure to choose a model that can last at least five hours on a single charge if you plan on writing outside the house, such as at coffee shops or at the park.
+Make sure to choose a model that can last at least five hours on a single charge if you write outside the house, such as at coffee shops or the park.

-You won’t need to worry as much about battery life if you are mainly going to be writing at home… although sometimes it’s nice to have options!
+You won’t need to worry as much about battery life if you mainly write at home… although sometimes it’s nice to have options!

 Ensure your new laptop lasts at least 5-8 hours on one charge if you like working outside the house, such as at a library or coffee shop.